Fragging: Response

 The U.S. military's responses to fragging incidents included greater restrictions on access to weapons, especially grenades, for soldiers in non-combat units and post-fragging "lockdowns" in which a whole unit was isolated until after an investigation.
 For example, in May 1971, the U.S. Army in Vietnam temporarily halted the issuance of grenades to nearly all units and soldiers in Vietnam, inventoried stocks of weapons, and searched soldiers' quarters, confiscating weapons, ammunition, grenades, and knives.
 This, however, failed to reduce fragging incidents as soldiers could easily obtain weapons in a flourishing black market among nearby Vietnamese communities.
+Moreover, by stripping soldiers of the weapons to fight, the Army further demoralized its own troops and undermined the U.S. role in the war.
 The U.S. military also attempted to diminish adverse publicity concerning fragging and the security measures it was taking to reduce it.

 Only a few fraggers were identified and prosecuted.
 It was often difficult to distinguish between fragging and enemy action.
 A grenade thrown into a foxhole or tent could be a fragging, or the action of an enemy infiltrator or saboteur.
 Enlisted men were often close-mouthed in fragging investigations, refusing to inform on their colleagues out of fear or solidarity.
 Sentences for fragging convictions were severe—but the few men convicted often served fairly brief prison sentences.
-Ten fraggers were convicted of murder and served sentences from ten months to forty years with a mean (average) prison time of about nine years.
+Ten fraggers were convicted of murder and served sentences from ten months to thirty years.
+Perhaps the most well known fragging case was that of Private Billy Dean Smith who was court-martialed by the U.S. Army in 1972 on charges of the premeditated murder of two officers and premeditated attempted murder of two other officers in Vietnam on March 15, 1971.
+All of the officers were white and Smith was Black.
+Smith claimed he was charged because of his open opposition to the war, which he felt was racist, and to racism within the military.
+After a well publicised court-martial, Smith was found non-guilty on all charges.